-Endangered Indian Skimmer on the Jamnagar intertidal mudflats, Gujarat, an internationally important site for this species.
-(Yashodhan Bhatia)
+Endangered Indian Skimmer on the Jamnagar intertidal mudflats, Gujarat, an

 During these annual migrations, these birds have to stop and rest multiple times.
 This is when they depend not only safe wetlands, but also farmland, grasslands and other terrestrial habitats.
 For practical management purposes, about thirty countries in North, Southwest, Central and South Asia, are collectively considered to be the "Central Asian Flyway" for these waterbirds.